pswalia2u/easy-payload-tester/README.md

 # easy-payload-tester
-Automatically transfer and execute the binaries to target windows system
+Automatically transfer and execute the payload binaries to target windows system